ramirak/MaltraceX/README.md

 </p>

 ## Features
-- Take a snapshot of your system, either on Windows or Linux.
+- Take a snapshot of your system files.
+- Windows Registry integration - Take snapshot of the entire registry or chosen keys and get notified about changes.
-- Scan your system again and compare against your old snapshot and figure out which changes were made.
+- Scan your system and compare against your old snapshot to figure out which changes were made.
-- Find out if new files were created in your chosen system path.
-- Determine which processes are running and which were killed since last snapshot.
+- Determine which processes were spawned.
+Can run in whitelist mode to later check if new unrecognized processes were found.
+- Capture network traffic using built in packet sniffer.
+Can run in whitelist mode to later check if new unrecognized IPs were contacted.
+- Perform whois on unidentified IPs.
-- Virus Total integration - Choose whether to compare file hashes with VT database to get detection report from dozens of AVs.
+- Choose whether to compare found files with VT database to get detection report from dozens of AVs.
-- Windows Registry integration - Keep an eye on common registy keys used by different malwares and get notified about new keys.
+- Scan a specific file hash against Virus total database.
 - Analyze the PE struct of a file.
 Reports will be appended one after another with date so you can identifiy changes easily.
-- NEW - Live mode inspection - Take snapshot, sniff network, execute a malware and analyze in one command.

 <p align="center">
 <img src="Imgs/demo.gif" width="850">